prathu3333u/sai/README.md

 # sai
-it is for practice  prpose
+it is for practice  purpose